marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 DB: [23:23] Oh I like that, I like that.

-RP: Another philosopher-psychologist that I think was very insightful and useful was [[Schachtel, Ernest George|Eric Schachtel]] who wrote the book [[Schachtel, Eric Ernest George [book] Metamorphosis]] and in that he has the ideas of "Allocentric Perception" starting in infancy in which you learn to see—empathy basically—to see that there are other beings and to learn to let your involvement go out, and have them participate in a personal way.
+RP: Another philosopher-psychologist that I think was very insightful and useful was [[Schachtel, Eric Ernest George|Eric Schachtel]] who wrote the book [[Schachtel, Eric Ernest George > Metamorphosis]] and in that he has the ideas of "Allocentric Perception" starting in infancy in which you learn to see—empathy basically—to see that there are other beings and to learn to let your involvement go out, and have them participate in a personal way.
 But the way things are set up people start, what he called, "Secondary Autocentric Perception" in which things are understood and valued only as they are useful in your little, self-contained world: you don't go out of yourself, you bring everything useful in to your control.

 DB: [24:52] Why do you think it is that we learn to do that?